 Sleep Apnoea (Apnea) is a serious condition, due to its links with other life threatening illnesses.
 Not only will you lower your risks of these other medical conditions, but you should start to feel so much better in yourself when you are on successful treatment.

-PLEASE, FOR YOUR SAKE AND YOUR FAMILY, DO NOT IGNORE YOUR SYMPTOMS, AND SEEK MEDICAL HELP NOW!!
+PLEASE, FOR YOUR SAKE AND YOUR FAMILY, DO NOT IGNORE YOUR SYMPTOMS, AND IF YOU SUSPECT SLEEP APNOEA, SEEK MEDICAL HELP NOW!!